humanmade/altis-seo/docs/redirects.md

 # Redirects

 Redirects have many uses, not just for SEO and marketing but also for migrating sites or moving content around.
+Altis offers multiple solutions for redirects:

+1. To redirect HTTP requests that hit the web application, Altis incorporates the [HM-Redirects plugin](https://github.com/humanmade/hm-redirects) (this page).
+These are updatable within the CMS.
+2. To manage HTTP requests that would result in NGINX 404 pages, because they do not reach WordPress, additional webserver configuration is required.
+[More info](https://docs.altis-dxp.com/cloud/nginx-configuration/).
+3. Requests to media assets are not affected by the above and cannot be redirected.

+## HM-Redirects

 The redirects component is architected for performance and scale by using indexed data in the CMS database.
 They can be exported and imported using standard WXR format files.